oranthony/Memoji-OpenCV/README.md

 https://user-images.githubusercontent.com/6161861/159190314-6def951e-21a2-4dc5-a667-e46ff11bbcd5.mp4

 ## Possible Solutions to fix it
+At this point, I would start considering another approach.
-If I were to continue working on it, here are some ways to solve this problem.
+But if I were to keep working on it, here are some ways to solve this problem.

 ### Try another cascade classifier
 I use a trained model to detect faces: a cascade classifier.
 I took mine on the OpenCV website.
 I realized that even the tracking of the head is unstable.
 To see that, I draw a rectangle around the zone where the algorithm detected a face.
 The result is that the rectangle moves a lot.
 The facemark detector is using this as a reference to do its computation.
 If this reference zone changes a lot, we can assume that the result of the facemark detector will change as well from one image to another (even on a perfectly still head).